limejs/lime-cli/README.md

 npm install lime-cli -g
 ```

-* To find your favourite scaffoding template, official templates is here:
+* To find your favourite scaffoding template or github repo, eg. felib-template

-  * felib-template
-  * xxxx

 * Install the template with lime-cli
 ``` bash